top of page

 Giving feedback is a gift.
 Adding in empathy and accountabiity to support your team.

-You don’t have to choose to have empathy or accountabliity in your feedback: you can care deeply and demand excellence.
+You don’t have to choose to have empathy or accountability in your feedback: you can show compassion and demand excellence.
 The real magic in leadership comes when you master the art of balancing both.

 When you lean too heavily into results, you risk becoming a cold taskmaster.
 Lean the other way, and you become confusing and ineffective.
 What works is the sweet spot in between: clear expectations wrapped in human care.